nhile1014/Data-Analyst-Portfolio/README.md

 With more than two years of studying and practicing, I get skilled in a wide variety of software and data management systems, ranging from Excel, SQL, Python, and Tableau to big data supporting like Hadoop, Spark.
 Besides, during the time I had worked as Marketing Executive, I had sales and marketing insight that helps me to contribute on not only technical skills but also business side.

 This is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

+# Table of contents

+# Portfolio Projects
+In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

+##